trthingnes/music-recommendation/README.md

-# Music Recommendation Survey API
+# Music Recommendation

-Survey API used for Mini R&amp;D Project in CS470 Introduction to Artificial Intelligence
+Mini R&amp;D Project in CS470 Introduction to Artificial Intelligence.

 ## Installation

 The required Python packages can be found as a list of run commands in the Dockerfile in the project root.

-To clone this API work you need to have the files `google-service-account-credentials.json` and `spotify-api-credentials.json` in the project root.
-The Google Sheets integration was used to save survey responses directly to a Google Sheet file, and the Spotify integration was used to allow users to get recommendations for any song available on Spotify.

-### Google Sheets Integration Setup

-1. Create a new project in Google Cloud and Enable the Google Sheets API.
-2. Create a Service Account with `Editor` access to the Google Cloud project.
-3. Create and download a key for the Service Account and save it with the name `google-service-account-credentials.json`.
-4. Create a Google Sheet file using any Google account and share it with the email that got generated for the Service Account.

-After completing these steps the API should be able to save responses to the new Google Sheets file.
+This project contains the implementation of the recommender system itself in the `recommender.py` file, as well as a survey API in the `api.py` file.

 ### Spotify Integration Setup

+Both `recommender.py` and `api.py` require access to the Spotify Web API to allow users to get recommendations for songs that are not in the dataset used for clustering.
+This section describes how to setup the Spotify Web API integration.

-1. Create a new app in the Spotify Developer Dashboard.
+1. Create a new app in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
 2. Select the Spotify Web API when picking services to use.
-3. Create the file `spotify-api-credentials.json` with the credentials from the app dashboard.
+3. Create the file `spotify-api-credentials.json` in `src` with the credentials from the app dashboard.
    ```json
    {
      "client_id": "<CLIENT_ID>",